-The initiative was founded in 2003 by the Brazilian Oswaldo Cruz Foundation/Farmanguinhos, the Indian Council for Medical Research, the Kenya Medical Research Institute, the Ministry of Health of Malaysia, the Pasteur Institute in France, and MSF.
+The initiative was founded in 2003 by the Brazilian Oswaldo Cruz Foundation/Farmanguinhos, the Indian Council for Medical Research, the Kenya Medical Research Institute, the Ministry of Health of Malaysia, the Pasteur Institute in France, and Médecins Sans Frontières (MSF).
 The World Health Organization’s Special Programme for Research and Training in Tropical Diseases is a permanent observer.

-MSF is part of the scientific advisory group and has seats on the board.
+MSF is part of the scientific advisory group and serves on the board of directors.

 To learn more, please visit www.dndi.org